 DO NOT connect directly from 3-wire zone valves to the T-T terminals on the boiler.

 When using 3-wire zone valves, install an isolation relay.
 Connect the zone valve end switch wires to the isolation relay coil.
 Connect the isolation relay contact across the boiler T-T terminals.
 Failure to comply can result in damage to boiler components or cause unreliable operation, resulting in severe property damage.

+The CGi control module is polarity-sensitive.
+The hot and neutral wires must be connected to the correct leads.
 A flashing POWER light usually indicates reversed polarity of 120 VAC lead wires.